Kenneth M. Ford

-Kenneth Ford is Founder and Chief Executive Officer of the Florida Institute for Human & Machine Cognition (IHMC) — a not-for-profit research institute located in Pensacola, Florida.
+Kenneth Ford is Founder and Chief Executive Officer of IHMC, a not-for-profit research institute located in Pensacola and Ocala, Fla.
 IHMC has grown into one of the nation’s premier research organizations with world-class scientists and engineers investigating a broad range of topics related to building technological systems aimed at amplifying and extending human cognition, perception, locomotion and resilience.
-Richard Florida has described IHMC as “a new model for interdisciplinary research institutes that strive to be both entrepreneurial and academic, firmly grounded and inspiringly ambitious.”
-IHMC headquarters are in Pensacola with a branch research facility in Ocala, Florida.
-In 2004 Florida Trend Magazine named Dr. Ford one of Florida’s four most influential citizens working in academia.

 In January 1997, Dr. Ford was asked by NASA to develop and direct its new Center of Excellence in Information Technology at the Ames Research Center in Silicon Valley.
 He served as Associate Center Director and Director of NASA’s Center of Excellence in Information Technology.
 In July 1999, Dr. Ford was awarded the NASA Outstanding Leadership Medal.
 That same year, Ford returned to private life and to the IHMC.